 Store them in an airtight container for up to 5 days.

 See!
 So easy to make.
 Such a brilliant addition to a packed lunch, picnic or just to have with a cup of tea or coffee.

 I love recipes that are easy, yet produce stunning results.
 This is one of those recipes.
-All of the flavours work so well together – buttery shortbread base, sweet/tart raspberry jam and almond sponge – the perfect combination.
-You can have your cake and cookie all in one tasty Bakewell Shortbread Bar!
+Because all of the flavours work so well together – buttery shortbread base, sweet/tart raspberry jam and almond sponge – the perfect combination.
+Finally you can have your cake and cookie all in one tasty Bakewell Shortbread Bar!

 If you have enjoyed these Bakewell Shortbread Bars, here are some other recipes you might like to try: